josh-engine/josh-engine/README.md

-# JoshEngine 3.0+1.0
+# JoshEngine
-> *You can (NOT) have OpenAL support*
+> *Code it for the meme, end up using it somehow.*

 Hello ladies, gents, and fellows anywhere inbetween!
-Welcome to the amazing and wonderful home of JoshCo's *fourth attempt* (if you count my mistakes with just plain old C as a real JoshEngine version...) at a game engine!
+Welcome to the amazing and wonderful home of JoshCo's *fourth attempt* at a usable game engine!

 Alright, I'll cut the theatrics now.